Experiential Learning and Internships

 2. Student finds experiential learning opportunity.

-3. Student and manager complete online internship agreement in the EdCareers portal.
+3. Student and manager complete online internship agreement.

 4. Student participates in experiential learning with support and guidance from program director and EdCareers staff.